|9502.0300||REPEALER AND EFFECTIVE DATE.|

 parents of a child whose skin is broken by an animal bite or scratch, are notified of the injury on the day the injury occurs; and

-the agent of a board of health as authorized under Minnesota Statutes, section 145A.04 is immediately notified whenever a child in care is bitten by an animal, the notification shall be given before any steps are taken to destroy the animal, and the provider shall take reasonable steps to confine the animal.
+the agent of a community health board as authorized under Minnesota Statutes, section 145A.04 is immediately notified whenever a child in care is bitten by an animal, the notification shall be given before any steps are taken to destroy the animal, and the provider shall take reasonable steps to confine the animal.

 Children in diapers shall be kept clean and dry.
 The following sanitary procedures must be used to reduce the spread of communicable disease.